DilerFeed/Stormworks-Connect/README.md

 **New version v1.1.1.0 is out!**

 It looks like the new version notification doesn't work in version 1.1.0.0.
 I apologize, but I understand that it’s too late to fix anything there.
-To be honest, it doesn’t work in the new version either, so I’ll publish a fix very soon.
+Fortunately, everything in the new version is tested and will work when needed.

 # Stormworks-Connect
 >A multifunctional application for the Stormworks game, allowing the player to exchange data with the real world directly from the game.